xuantiep/xdeb-org/content/post/mail-relay-mx-backup-spam-filtering-with-postfix.md

 ### Smtpd recipient restrictions

 Most of the remaining spam gets discarded here.
-The two important parts are the [SPF](http://www.openspf.org/) check and "reject_unknown_reverse_client_hostname".
-Some guides suggest "reject_unknown_client_hostname" but I get to many false positive with that.
+The two important parts are the [SPF](http://www.openspf.org/) check and `reject_unknown_reverse_client_hostname`.
+Some guides suggest `reject_unknown_client_hostname` but I get to many false positive with that.
 There are a surprising number of mail operators that miss to set up proper [PTR records](https://en.wikipedia.org/wiki/Reverse_DNS_lookup).
 Do not make the same mistake for your own servers!

 ~~~~
 # Requirement for the recipient address.